inlab-geo/cofi/docs/source/roadmap.md

 extensibility.
 The current status of CoFI includes three objects that represent inference problem (`BaseProblem`), inference options (`InversionOptions`) as well as a "running engine" (`Inversion`).
-Additionally, the actual library wrappers (subclasses of `BaseSolver`) are exposed to more advanced users for them to make it easier to plug in their own solver or do some hacking.
+Additionally, the actual library wrappers (subclasses of `BaseInferenceTool`) are exposed to more advanced users for them to make it easier to plug in their own solver or do some hacking.

 The details of the APIs mentioned above will be tested by first group of users and